alexs2112/TerminalHero/README.md

   - Prevents pseudo save-scumming by finishing each encounter and returning to tavern to full heal before coming back
   - Not that the tavern is a thing yet lol
 - Only show the big dungeon entrance notification the very first time that dungeon is entered

+**World**
+- Draw the world like how dungeons are drawn, instead of using tiles
+- This can't just be kept as a dungeon because I still want Area Screens and you can't just walk around to explore it (ie. otherwise keep the interface the same for now)

 **Status Effects**
 - Display status effect icon instead of name, effect screen that can be opened in combat to list all status effects off